tahawar/Product_Box_Test/README.md

-#HOW TO RUN THIS
+HOW TO RUN THIS

-To install the dependencies:
+To install the dependencies -> npm install

- npm install

 Start Server

-To start the server:
+To start the server -> npm start

-**npm start***

 #Example